Exawind/openturbine/docs/compiling.md

 spack install googletest
 ```

-### Install Trilinos.
+### Install Trilinos

-For building OpenTurbine, Kokkos Kernels must be configured to use the LAPACK and BLAS TPLs.
+To build OpenTurbine, Kokkos Kernels must be configured to use the LAPACK
-When building for GPU, the Trilinos must be build with support for the Basker linear solver
+and BLAS TPLs.
+For GPU builds, Trilinos should be compiled with support for
-We also commonly disable EPetra explicitly to prevent deprication warnings.
+the Basker linear solver.
+Additionally, we typically disable EPetra to avoid
-At the time of this writing, OpenTurbine is known to work with Trilinos version 16.0.0 - the latest and default version in spack
+deprecation warnings.
+As of this writing, OpenTurbine is compatible with
+Trilinos version 16.0.0, which is the latest and default version in spack.

 For a simple serial build
 ```bash